pci-grinnell/PCI-Website/README.md

 The key purpose of PCI is to educate students.
 We also bring in guest speakers such as professors, alumni, and other people from around the community who have experience in finance, accounting, investment management and mathematics.

-[The website](https://pioneercapitalinvestments.com) exists to advertise the group to potential members and record the group's activities.
+[The website](https://pci-grinnell.github.io/PCI-Website/) exists to advertise the group to potential members and record the group's activities.

 ## Maintenance

+### Temporary Change in Domain

+Currently, there have been some issues with the former domain name, https://pioneercapitalinvestments.com/, and thus we have transferred to the domain, https://pci-grinnell.github.io/PCI-Website/ for the time being.
+We hope to get this resolved shortly.

 ### A rant by Philip Kiely